 ” I organized a lot of fun events for a wide range of people and got to know a lot of new, cool LAS students through it.
 It inspired me to apply for a board position!”
 (Cleo, 1st year student)

 “We had a lot of fun preparing the events!”
 (Janine, 2nd year student)

 “The sweet sweet committee that takes you to mosques, gets you presents for Sinterklaas and gets you to hang out with your professors.”
 (Marianne, head of committee, second year)

 Liberal arts and Sciences is home to students from all walks of life, countries, and cultures.
-The Cultural committee aims to bring people together by celebrating and bringing awareness to all these different cultures.
+The internationalization committee aims to bring people together by celebrating and bringing awareness to all these different cultures.
 Be it by celebrating Thanksgiving, organizing a student teacher café or movie nights, Sinterklaas and Easter egg hunt there are a lot of possibilities to organize any event you would like.
 In a small committee, you will learn a lot about leadership, teamwork and of course culture as you are challenged with organizing events that will be enjoyed by the whole Liberal Arts and Science community.

 Why should I join a committee?

 You are a curious, motivated person and want to be inspired and inspire others?
 Do you want to get to know your fellow LAS students from all years and majors better and see your work in the committees grow fast?
 Committees in EM are your chance to not only have fun with other students and to share your skills and ideas – They are also a space where you can gain new skills, ideas, friends and contacts.
 EM needs you being active in the committees since they are the backbone of EM and basically EM consists out of it.